Last updated: 4/14/2007

 Do I Make My Own Costumes?

 Over the years the answer has drifted from "yes" to "sometimes."
-I am mostly self-taught and firmly believe that almost anyone can learn to sew, but I just don't have the time I used to.
-A few of my costumes are getting old and need to be replaced; my most recent costume pieces were made in 2006; the oldest date back to 1991.
+I am mostly self-taught and firmly believe that almost anyone can learn to sew, but I've reached the point in my life where I have more money than free time.
+My most recent costume pieces were made in 2011; the oldest date back to 1991.
 In 2001 I bought a costume for the first time but did some of the work as well as final alterations.
-Since then I've commissioned one piece, which I'm altering, and purchased a secondhand pair of spacesuits which I plan to fix up.
+Since then I've commissioned three pieces (two Magenta dresses and a spacesuit), modified them to varying degrees, and purchased a secondhand pair of spacesuits.
+Apparently I have very strange measurements so I've learned to ask that a tailor make me a muslin before doing the finished piece.

 I believe creating costumes is a continuous process, as your abilities and knowledge of the costumes improve.
-If you can't make a perfect costume, don't sit around feeling sorry for yourself--make the best one you can, and go from there.
+If you can't make a perfect costume, don't sit around feeling sorry for yourself or wishing you had the money to pay someone else to do it--make the best one you can, and go from there.
 If this means you're modifying something you found in a thrift store, great.
 That's how most of us got started and it's the fastest, most fun way to get your first costume together.
 People tend to assume I look down on people who wear cobbled-together thrift store costumes.
-Nothing could be further from the truth--it's how I got started myself.
+Nothing could be further from the truth--it's how I got started myself, and I respect people who put their time, effort and love into their costumes.
+Personally I'm much happier getting creative with cardboard, duct tape and a tube of E6000 than sewing from a pattern.

 You can email me if you want to discuss costumes.